 When a gas station is open for business, it is only normal to expect the store’s floors to be clean, free of obstacles and free of any threats or dangers.
 You must prove that if you hadn’t slipped on the spill in the store, you wouldn’t be hurt.

 Your last step is to show the broken wrist is the result of the slip and fall caused by the soda left on the floor.
 As an example, it should be easy to show your wrist was broken when you entered the store.

 For your personal injury claim against the store or gas station, you will need to maintain thorough records that have supporting documents to show your injuries and losses.

 This means you will need to maintain copies of all medical records, all bills and receipts related to your injury, and proof of all missed work and lost wages.

 Consult With A Personal Injury Attorney

-If a slip and fall caused by 7-Eleven’s negligence left you injured, you should consult with a personal injury attorney who handles accident injury claims in your state.
+If a slip and fall caused by negligence that left you injured, you should consult with a personal injury attorney who handles accident injury claims in your state.
 Your odds of a successful personal injury claim are much higher when you enlist the help of a personal injury lawyer.

 Ask for your free case evaluation from a personal injury attorney today!

 *Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
 If you file a claim against 7-Eleven, or another party, you may not be entitled to any compensation.